Buick Lacrosse Insurance Rates

 Rates are averaged for all Buick Lacrosse models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- 16 to 18-year-old drivers are expensive to insure, costing up to $349 each month including comprehensive and collision insurance
+- Drivers age 16 to 20 are charged the highest prices, costing up to $349 a month if comprehensive and collision insurance is included

 How can you make your insurance cheaper?
 Comparing rates is the best way to find cheap prices.
 So if you are looking for how much does 2010, 2013, 2014, or 2017 Buick Lacrosse cost to insure, as well as various other model years, start by getting quotes.